 Trip Delay Reimbursement

-Now that the Amex Platinum Card (review) offers trip delay insurance (on top of the 5 points/dollar on airfare spending) you may think that the trip delay insurance that comes with the Chase Sapphire Reserve Card (up to $500/ticket when travel is delayed more than 6 hours or requires an overnight stay) isn’t such a big deal, but you’d be wrong.
+Now that the Platinum Card® from American Express (review) offers trip delay insurance (on top of the 5 points/dollar on airfare spending) you may think that the trip delay insurance that comes with the Chase Sapphire Reserve Card (up to $500/ticket when travel is delayed more than 6 hours or requires an overnight stay) isn’t such a big deal, but you’d be wrong.

 Also, the Platinum Card from American Express stipulates that a roundtrip or open-jaw booking is required for a cardholder to be covered for trip delay insurance while the Chase Sapphire Reserve’s cover imposes no such restriction and that makes the Reserve Card’s protection considerably more useful.